kyleu/projectforge/doc/components/accordion.md

 # Accordion

-You'll need to import `views/components` at the top of your template
+It's an accordion.
+No JavaScript required.
+You'll need to import `views/components` at the top of your template.

 ```html
 <ul class="accordion">